Proofing

 Proof in the loaf pan until the dough rises about 2-3 cm above the rim.
 This usually takes 60-90 minutes at room temperature.
 Pan breads are easier to judge because you have the rim as a reference point.

-Proofing containers and tools
+What containers and tools are used for proofing?

 - Banneton (proofing basket): a rattan or wood-pulp basket that supports round or oval loaves during proofing and creates flour rings on the crust.
 Dust generously with rice flour to prevent sticking.